 An overview of Innovate UK’s loan programme for SMEs involved in late-stage innovation projects.

-They are for late-stage research and development (R&D) projects only.
-A late-stage R&D project is one which builds on a new idea but has not yet reached the point of commercialisation.
+They can be used for late-stage research and development (R&D) projects that have not yet reached the point of commercialisation.

-Innovation loans are aimed at UK-based small or medium-sized enterprises (SMEs) that can show that they can afford the interest and repayments on the loan and that they cannot obtain finance from other sources such as banks and equity investors.
+An innovation loan may be offered where an SME can demonstrate they are suitable and eligible.
+SMEs will need to show that they can afford the interest and repayments on the loan and that they cannot obtain finance from other sources such as banks and equity investors.

-Loans will be made by Innovate UK Loans Ltd, a wholly-owned subsidiary of Innovate UK.
+Innovation loans will be delivered by Innovate UK Loans Ltd, a wholly-owned subsidiary of Innovate UK.

 Please note, Innovate UK is not a financial adviser.
 Please seek independent advice if you are considering applying.